Paying Attention to Our Attention

 When we are angry, jealous, full of pride, envy etc. we add leaves

-It is hard not to add leaves, but if we learn to reduce the leaves we have, we also find that we are not only adding less, we are taking some away.
+It is hard not to add leaves, but if we learn to reduce the leaves we have we are not only taking some away we also find that we are adding less.
 Our attention is one of the keys to reducing the leaves on our tree.
 You cannot fix what you cannot see, you cannot see what you do not notice and it is very difficult to notice unless you pay attention to your attention.

 © 2011 Allan Beveridge